needle-mirror/com.unity.cloud.draco/Documentation~/prerequisites.md

 - macOS (Apple Silicon and Intel)
 - Linux (64 bit)
 - Lumin / Magic Leap
+- Embedded Linux

 ## Compatibility

-The *Draco for Unity* package is compatible with Unity version of 2020.3 or later.
+The *Draco for Unity* package is compatible with Unity version of 2021.3.46f1 or later.

 ## Troubleshooting